 Pupils will follow a timetable that resembles that of a typical secondary school pupil in many respects, with a variety of subjects similar to those listed for Year 7 included.
 The Head of Prep delivers a significant proportion of these lessons in the dedicated Prep classroom, providing stability and continuity for our youngest pupils.

 Pupils’ curriculum includes Art, English, French, Mathematics, Music, Science and Physical Education and Games.
-Tutorial periods with the Head of Prep are also an important feature and will incorporate delivery of our Life Choices programme (Personal and Social Development).
+Tutorial periods with the Head of Prep are also an important feature and will incorporate delivery of our Life Education programme (Personal and Social Development).

 All pupils follow a curriculum consisting of: